 Support for Income Inequality.
 Support for income inequality was measured using a question from the International Social Survey Programme, Social Inequality module IV collected in 2009 (ISSP research group, 2017).
 Participants were asked to respond to the statement: “Income differentials in my country are too large” on a Likert scale ranging from 1 = Strongly Agree to 5 = Strongly Disagree.

-Belief in free will.
-Belief in Free will was measured using the following question the World Values Survey (World Values Survey Association, 2009):
+Belief in Free Will.
+Belief in free will was measured using the following question from the World Values Survey (World Values Survey Association, 2009):

 Some people feel they have completely free choice and control over their lives, while other people feel that what they do has no real effect on what happens to them.
 Please use this scale where 1 means "no choice at all" and 10 means "a great deal of choice" to indicate how much freedom of choice and control you feel you have over the way your life turns out.

-To match the support for inequality measure, responses were taken from wave 5 (conducted between 2005-2009; World Values Association, 2009).
+To match timing with the support for inequality measure, responses were taken from wave 5 (conducted between 2005-2009; World Values Association, 2009).
 If a country was not included in wave 5, responses were taken from the most recent wave where data for that country was available.

 Economic Development.
 Economic development was measured using Gross Domestic Product per capita, with data obtained from the World Bank (World Bank, 2018).
 We used the 2009 estimates to match the support for inequality measure.